watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 	For **Windows** users, open **PuTTY**, type in the Raspberry Pi's IP address, and when prompted, type in the username (**pi**) and password (**raspberry**) for the Raspberry Pi.

-5. At this point, you can disconnect the external monitor, mouse and keyboard from the Raspberry Pi.
+5. At this point, you can disconnect the external monitor, mouse and keyboard from the Raspberry Pi. **Do not disconnect the Raspberry Pi from its power source.**

 6. Check that your laptop is on the same network as the Raspberry Pi.
-Reboot the Raspberry Pi by running `sudo reboot` in your Terminal window or PuTTY.
+Reboot the Raspberry Pi by running `sudo reboot` in your SSH window.

-7. Now skip down and complete the following sections from this workshop:
-	1.	**Edit your Body.json with your Intu credentials**
-	2.	**Run Self on your Raspberry Pi**

-## Install Raspbian Operating System onto your Raspberry Pi
+## 2. Install the Raspbian Operating System on your Raspberry Pi

 1. Navigate to the [NOOBS Download page](https://www.raspberrypi.org/downloads/noobs/).